 - To show how the methods (symbolized in a staircase), presented in The New Business Information, help companies to continually trim their processes based on customer and market requirements.
 “Sweep the stairs from the top – the market and customer needs – and down"

 It is very serious that Lean Accounting abandon the product cost calculation (compass needle in corporate governance), thus leading companies out of the ashes into the fire.
 Across the core concepts of Lean.
-Lean Accounting’s focus should instead be on the IT/ERP industry and how to get this to support Lean
+Lean Accounting’s focus should instead be on the IT/ERP industry and the financials and how to get this to cooperate with Lean.

-Economists in their different roles must start focusing on the refinement of the companies and its compassionate product cost calculation.
-The good news is, as the new digital economy shows that in practice it is only wearing other glasses that accept the soft refinement on the same premises as the hard one.
+Economists in their different roles must start focusing on the refinement process (both hard and soft) of the companies and its compassionate product cost calculation.
+The good news is, as the book The New Digital Economy shows, that in practice it is only wearing other glasses that accept the soft refinement on the same premises as the hard one.
 Some major adjustments in laws and regulations governing financial accounting are hardly necessary.
 On the contrary, with the new glasses, companies have the opportunity to better live up to current laws and regulations.
 The challenge lies in existing IT/ERP solutions, and in getting their communities to support companies based on today's reality.